Law Offices of Richard S. Humphrey

-Are You Facing A DUI Charge?
+Are You Facing A DUI Charge In Rhode Island?

 The prosecution must show that the police officer had probable cause to stop you.
 Reasons such as you were out driving late at night, the officer observed your car pulling away from a bar, an anonymous tip, or the officer wanted to check your driver’s license and insurance coverage do not constitute probable cause.
-Attorney Humphrey can easily defend against reasons such as these.
+We can easily defend against reasons such as these.

 Probable cause must show suspicion that you committed a crime.
 A lawful basis for stopping a car under suspicion of DUI or for other violations would involve reasons, such as: